 Open your mouth and whisper a long 'haaa'

 Part your lips and exhale slowly through an open mouth, making a whispered 'haaa' sound — like fogging up a mirror.
 Notice the slight squeeze at the back of the throat that produces the sound.
-That squeeze is the entire technique.
+That squeeze is the entire technique — it happens at the glottis, the same gentle vocal-cord adduction your throat makes when you whisper.

 Tip: If you cannot feel the throat constriction, cup your hand in front of your mouth so you can feel the warm air on your palm.
 The sensation comes from the same throat action you want.